EVORA-project/evora-ontology/models/docs/NucleicAcid.md

     required: false
     recommended: true
     multivalued: true
-  proteinTag:
+  tagSequence:
-    name: proteinTag
+    name: tagSequence
-    description: A DNA coding sequence or corresponding peptide/protein sequence fused to a sequence of interest, used to facilitate experimental operations such as purification, detection, localization, tracking, solubility enhancement, or selection.
+    description: The name of the DNA coding sequence or corresponding peptide/protein sequence fused to a sequence of interest, used to facilitate experimental operations such as purification, detection, localization, tracking, solubility enhancement, or selection.
 Applicable to both proteins and nucleic acids
-    title: protein tag
+    title: tag sequence
     from_schema: https://w3id.org/evorao/
     rank: 1000
-    alias: proteinTag
+    alias: tagSequence
     owner: NucleicAcid
     domain_of:
     - NucleicAcid
     - Protein
-    range: ProteinTag
+    range: TagSequence
     required: true
     multivalued: false
   regionEncompassedInThisProduct: